aimms/documentation/webui/widget-header.rst

 Download Image is available for `Table <table-widget.html>`_, `Bar Chart <bar-chart-widget.html>`_, `Line Chart <line-chart-widget.html>`_, `Bar-Line Chart <bar-line-chart-widget.html>`_, `Gantt Chart <gantt-chart-widget.html>`_, `Bubble Chart <bubble-chart-widget.html>`_, `Pie Chart <pie-chart-widget.html>`_, `TreeMap <tree-map-widget.html>`_, and also for the Full Page.

-To save an image for the full page you currently are on click the |download-image| in the Application Menu Bar.
+In order to save an image for the full page which is currently active you neeed to click the |download-image| in the Application Menu Bar.

 When downloading the image, the widget title is taken as the filename.
 In the case that no title is specified for the widget, then the filename is the chart type (eg. barchart.png).